Head of School - Jen Lamidey

 “Healing pasts, building futures”

-Name of Proprietor: Family Care Group
+Name of Proprietor: Andrew O’Reilly

 Head of Education: Sarah Earing

 Our primary goal is to help children be the best they can be.
 To do this we create personalised education and behavioural plans and develop bespoke curriculums, based on a young person’s EHC Plan.
+This bespoke approach allows pupils who have previously struggled with education to thrive.

-Full list of Ofsted report available here.
+Full list of Ofsted reports available here.

 Pupils are involved in shaping their own curriculum which improves pupil engagement with their learning.
 The curriculum is delivered in a cross curricular way with digital technology playing an important part.